 The construction couldn’t be any better.
 Upon my first pull I thought, “This is exactly how I want every cigar to draw.”
 The Talanga smoke was thick and generous.

-The flavors seemed fairly common and mild, but retrohaling brought some subtleties out of this cigar.
+The flavors seemed fairly common and mellow, but retrohaling brought some subtleties out of this cigar.
 And don’t worry, it’s extremely tame on the old sniffer.
 Not a trace of peppery sting.

-- For all the Nicaraguan and Honduran tobacco in this stick, its profile was much more like that of a Dominican: mild, smooth and creamy.
+For all the Nicaraguan and Honduran tobacco in this stick, its profile was much more like that of a Dominican: mellow, smooth and creamy.

 Have you tried the Villiger Talanga?
 If so, we’d love to hear your take on it, tell us what you thought in a comment below.